 What are the key lessons to be taken away from this example?
 It comes down to three essential tips to defend yourself against SAP:

 Obvious, maybe.
-Ensure that you and your teams understand what you are entitled to and understand your contractual rights – vendors are known to pounce on organisations stating they have two days before they begin a licence review, yet their contract permits them much more time than that.
+Ensure that you and your teams understand what you are entitled to and understand your contractual rights.
+Vendors are known to pounce on organisations stating they have two days before they begin a licence review.
+However, their contracts permit them much more time than that.
 This is just one example of vendors ignoring their own contracts.

 And remember that an SAP audit is inevitable.
 You may not know when it’s coming, but act as though the audit email could arrive at any moment.
 Plan ahead, accept nothing at face value, and seek help if necessary.
 You might just come out on top.

-It’s for this reason we wrote a guide on SAP and Oracle’s traps – a primer on what to expect from the vendors and how you can fight back.
+It’s for this reason we wrote a guide on SAP and Oracle’s traps.
+It’s a primer on what to expect from the vendors and how you can fight back.
 Download it today and begin your first step to joining the Support Revolution.